blakewatson/htmlforpeople/src/04-a-website-with-style.md

 If you included this code somewhere on your webpage, it would change the font of the `<body>` tag—in effect, all of the visible text on the page.
 This CSS _ruleset_ says, "Set the body font to Gill Sans or, if that font isn't available, set it to whatever your default sans-serif font is."

+{% aside 'Note about fonts' %}
+Serif fonts look like this.
+The have small strokes, called _serifs_, that protrude a bit from the larger ones.
+You will typically find these in books and newspapers.

+<p class="sans-serif">Sans-serif fonts are those <em>without</em> serifs and typically have a more simplified shape to their serif counterparts.
+They look like this.
+They are popular on the web and for user interfaces.</p>

+<p class="mono">Monospaced fonts look kind of like typewriter text.
+Each letter takes up an equal amount of width, which is handy if you want to line things up.
+They are a popular choice for displaying computer code.</p>
+{% endaside %}

-That's a totally valid way to do CSS.
+That's a totally valid way to use CSS.
 But you will often find people putting their style rules in a separate file.
 Something like `styles.css`.
 The main reason for doing that is that it makes it easier to share styles across multiple pages—it prevents you from copying and pasting your `<style>` tag around to each page you create.

 CSS is a powerful language.
 Every website you see is using it.
 All of those intricate designs, much of the animation, and the positioning of images and typography—that's CSS.